GuardianWang/DeepAnimation/README.md

 ![MNIST](doc/unseen.gif)

-We also notice that the model tends to generate 3 and 6, which deserves more investigation.
+We also notice that the model tends to generate 3 and 6.
+This is possibly because we are using the same sampling vectors as the previous example.

 ## Environment Variable